24

-March marks the beginning of spring in Copenhagen, but winter still lingers, bringing a mix of sunshine and chilly temperatures.
+March marks the beginning of spring in Copenhagen, though winter still lingers, bringing a mix of sunshine and chilly temperatures.
 The saying “there’s no such thing as bad weather, only bad clothing” couldn’t be more fitting.
 Our guide will help you make the most of both indoor and outdoor experiences during your stay.

 Address: Refshalevej 325